AWS Cost Anomaly Detection: Catch Spend Spikes Early

 Email or an Amazon SNS topic (so you can fan out to Slack, PagerDuty, a Lambda, etc.).

-Related reading: the AWS cost optimization checklist for 2026 · Savings Plans vs Reserved Instances · Amazon Bedrock cost optimization
+Related reading: cross-cloud anomaly detection — one methodology for Azure and AWS · detecting AI cost anomalies (token spikes, model-mix shifts, idle PTUs) · the AWS cost optimization checklist for 2026 · Savings Plans vs Reserved Instances · Amazon Bedrock cost optimization